bgoonz/gists-revamp/by-extension/markdown/python-intro.md

 In mathematics, When we execute `j = i`, it means `j` and `i` are equal.

 In prgramming, the value of the expression on right hand side is assigned to the variable on the right hand side.
 Can you use a constant on the left hand side of an assignment?
-The answer is “No”!
+The answer is “No "!

 ```text
     >>> 5 = j